ArcanePlugins/LevelledMobs/README.md

 > merchantability or fitness for a particular purpose.
 See the
 > GNU General Public License for more details.
 >
-> You have been supplied a copy of the GNU General Public License,
+> You have been supplied a copy of the GNU Affero General Public License,
 > though you may alternatively view it at <https://www.gnu.org/licenses>.

 ## Other Credits